cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Setup

-The prerequisite for this setup procedure is the registration of the application's callback in the IBC router, which is stored within the IBC module.
-The responsibility for application registration lies with the chain during the module's setup.

-Once application's callback are registered, to start the secure packet stream between the chains, chain `A` and chain `B` MUST execute the setup following this set of procedures:
+To start the secure packet stream between the chains, chain `A` and chain `B` MUST execute the setup following this set of procedures:

 | **Procedure**               | **Responsible**     | **Outcome**                                                                |
 |-----------------------------|---------------------|-----------------------------------------------------------------------------|